 The University of Hartford’s School of Communication in West Hartford offers a Master of Arts in Communication with emphasis areas in Media, Human Communication Studies, and Integrated Communication.
 This program allows students a degree of flexibility in their course selections, and aside from two required courses in advanced communication theories and communication research methods, students are able to design a customized program in collaboration with their program advisor.
 Courses available to students in this program cover topics in organizational communication, intercultural communication, communication law and ethics, integrated communication (communication that spans multiple fields such as advertising, sales, and public relations), media effects, and multimedia production.

 Students residing in southern Connecticut also have campus-based options as three universities offer master’s in communication programs.
-Fairfield University’s Department of Communication offers a Master of Arts in Communication with paths in Organizational Communication, Health Communication, Media Studies, and Non-Profit Communication.
-This program teaches students about the theories, methods, and principles governing communication, as well as communication research and ethics.
-Students can choose between classes in organizational communication, team dynamics, globalization in communication, health communication, organizational communication for healthcare organizations, and communication for leadership.
+Fairfield University’s Department of Communication offers a Master of Arts in Communication with courses in organizational communication principles and practices, health communication, non-profit communication, communication and technoculture, international and intercultural communication, political communication, and media studies.
+This program teaches students about the theories, methods, and principles governing communication across a diverse array of contexts, as well as communication research and ethics and their applications in different situations.
+Students then apply what they have learned from the core courses to advanced classes in organizational communication, team dynamics, globalization in communication, health communication, organizational communication for healthcare organizations, and communication for leadership.

 SHU’s School of Communication & Media Arts also offers a Master of Arts in Sports Communication and Media that specifically trains students in digital storytelling and multimedia production for sports-related content.
 This program capitalizes on its location in Fairfield, which geographically is the heart of the sports media industry.
 Students in this program must create and submit a digital portfolio demonstrating their skills in multimedia production and storytelling for sports topics.